A two-part session for staff and students in the arts and humanities.

 *Seventeen archives available through Gale Primary Sources covering contemporary studies, early modern to modern period, newspapers and periodicals.

 Part 2: Digital humanities tools and methodologies for working with texts

-The second half of the session will explore how digital humanities tools and methodologies can be used with these primary sources, and their application to teaching and research.
+The second part of the session will explore how digital humanities tools and methodologies can be used with these primary sources, and their application to teaching and research.
 It will feature: